-This course introduces student to the physical, cognitive, emotional, language, social, personality, and spiritual growth and development of children and adolescents.
-Special attention is given to family and peer relations for ministry and counseling applications.
+This course introduces student to the physical, cognitive, emotional, language, social, personality, and spiritual growth and development of infants, children and adolescents.
+Special attention is given to family and peer relations for ministry, counseling, and teaching applications.

 PSY2320 Introductory Statistics for the Social Sciences (3)